Egnyte will End of Support Netgear on September 30th, 2021. For more information, please see this article: Future of Storage Sync for Netgear

 Is Storage Sync similar to Windows Server for Revit Collaboration?

 After the Revit files are migrated to Storage Sync, the workflow for Revit collaboration is no different than Windows-based Revit collaboration.
-If a user wants to collaborate on a Revit project file, he will need to elevate the Revit Local file to a Central file using the File-based Worksharing mode and save the file.
+If a user wants to collaborate on a Revit project file, they will need to elevate the Revit Local file to a Central file using the File-based Worksharing mode and save the file.
 This enables other on-premise users to open the same file and work on different components of the project.

-Best Practices for Configuring Storage Sync for Revit collaboration
+Best Practices for Configuring Storage Sync for Revit Collaboration

 Given the unique nature of Revit collaboration, you should consider the following best practices that will help maximize efficiency and end-user satisfaction while collaborating on Revit files.

 - Configure Storage Sync with large memory and CPU: Revit is a resource-intensive application.
 If you have many users connected to a Storage Sync device, this can easily stress the system.
 Allocate at least 8 GB RAM and quad-core CPU on the Storage Sync virtual machine.
-If you plan to purchase a NETGEAR ReadyNAS device for Revit collaboration, look for ReadyNAS devices with higher memory and CPU specifications.

 - Optimize your folder structure for Revit collaboration: If you have project-based teams and Revit users collaborate within active projects, create a folder structure that reflects project-based workflow.
 For instance, if you have remote teams in Phoenix and San Diego, you can create a top-level Projects folder and structure all active projects underneath this based on geographic location.
 This will enable you to choose only relevant folders for each Storage Sync instance in a given location.

 - Central Files co-located in a Storage Sync instance: If you want to leverage Revit’s File-based Worksharing mode, all the collaborators require access to the same Storage Sync instance.
-In other words, Revit users must open the file through their network drive letter, and not through Egnyte Connect Desktop App.
+In other words, Revit users must open the file through their network drive letter, and not through the Egnyte Desktop App.

 - Windows Terminal Servers for Remote Collaboration: Remote workers who wish to work on a Revit central file will require access to the Storage Sync device over VPN.
 Additionally, you can set up Windows Terminal Servers within the company firewall in order for your remote users to access and collaborate on Revit files.
 By deploying Windows Terminal Servers in the same network as your Storage Sync, your on-premise users and remote workers can efficiently collaborate on Revit projects with minimum network delays.